openebs-archive/openebs-docs/docs/alphafeatures.md

 cspc-operator-c4dc96bb9-zvfws   1/1     Running   0          115s
 ```

-<h4><a class="anchor" aria-hidden="true" id="identify-bd-for-cspc"></a>Identify the blockdevice</h4>
+<h4><a class="anchor" aria-hidden="true" id="identify-bd-for-cspc"></a>Identify the blockdevices</h4>

 Get the details of all blockdevice attached in the cluster using the following command.
 Identify the available blockdevices which are  `Unclaimed` and `Active`.
-Also verify these identified blockdevices does not conatin any filesystem.
-These are the candidiate for CSPC pool creation which need to use in next step.
+Also verify these identified blockdevices does not contain any filesystem.
+These are the candidiates for CSPC pool creation which need to be used in next step.

 ```
 kubectl get bd -n openebs